 It’s time to get your red, white, and blue on!
 Whether you’re an Arkansan or you’re just visiting for the weekend, you won’t want to miss out on any of the amazing Fourth of July events being planned throughout the Natural State.
-This Independence Day, let our shared freedoms ring as we celebrate the perfect Fourth of July in our amazing Arkansas!
+For Independence Day 2019, let our shared freedoms ring as we celebrate the perfect Fourth of July in our amazing Arkansas!
 Happy Birthday, America!

 With an annual attendance of over 30,000 people, Pops on the River is one of the largest Fourth of July events in all of Arkansas.
 This family-friendly community celebration in downtown Little Rock is presented by the Arkansas Democrat Gazette and has been saluting our freedom for over 35 years now.
 The celebration in the River Market District begins at 3 p.m. with free children’s activities in the Kid’s Pavilion (sponsored by Arkansas Children’s Hospital).
 Pops on the river also features live entertainment like the Arkansas Symphony Orchestra.